wimmer190074/NotesApp/documentation/worklog_wimmer.md

 - Added Venv, Module and setup config and fixed a small bug in main.py that lead to the exit clause not working.
 - Added Testing Setup
 - Started Writing Tests (Last three are missing)

+## 2023-02-02
+- Finished last three tests, noticed that the database needs to be completely empty for them to work.
+Need to fix that sometime. (never.. probably)
+- Started building the Tkinter gui, write notes works.